Sucker Punch (2011 film): Critical response

 British film critic Mark Kermode described the film as "the most boring, ploddingly put together, infantile, crass, adolescent, stupid, chauvinistic twaddle that I've sat through in a very, very long time."
-Filmmaker Quentin Tarantino named it one of the worst movies he had ever seen in 2011.
+Filmmaker Quentin Tarantino named it one of the worst movies of 2011.

 Legendary Pictures reportedly attributed the movie's failure to become a box office hit to movie audiences not accepting a female action hero.

-Not all reviews were negative, however.
+Not all reviews were negative.
 Keith Uhlich of Time Out New York named Sucker Punch the tenth-best title of 2011: "This excessive digi-satire spits in the face of fanboys-'n'-their-franchises."
 Sonny Bunch hailed the movie as an "exciting, entertaining piece of work, one that subverts your expectations even as it plays to your presumptions."
 In a 2018 article for Oscilloscope Laboratories, Sheila O'Malley wrote favorably of Sucker Punch and described its similarities with the Depression-era musical Gold Diggers of 1933.
+Over time, the film has gained a cult following.